CERT-Polska/mailgoose/docs/quick-start.rst

 Production deployment
 ---------------------
-Before deploying the system using the configuration in ``docker-compose.yml`` remember:
+Before deploying the system to production, remember:

 - that the ``mail_receiver`` container is responsible for saving incoming mails to Redis - make sure ports 25 and 587 are exposed publicly so that mailgoose will be able to receive a test e-mail.
 Make sure the domain configured in the ``APP_DOMAIN`` setting has ``MX`` DNS records pointing to the server ``mail_receiver`` is running on,
 - that SMTP SSL is supported - please refer to ``SSL_CERTIFICATE_PATH`` and ``SSL_PRIVATE_KEY_PATH``
-  settings description in :doc:`user-guide/configuration` to learn how to set it up,
+  settings documentation in :doc:`user-guide/configuration` to learn how to set it up,
-- to change the database password to a more secure one and to use Redis password (or make sure the database and Redis are isolated on the network,
+- to change the database password to a more secure one and to use Redis password (or make sure the database and Redis are isolated on the network),
 - to decide whether you want to launch a database/Redis instance inside a container or e.g. attaching to your own PostgreSQL/Redis cluster,
 - to check whether you want to use Google nameservers or other ones.